Understand Your Options, Understand Your Body

 Opioid Treatment Finder was built for one reason: because the gap between what is medically available and what most people know exists is both enormous and unnecessary.

-These are not experimental treatments.
-They are established medical approaches, performed by physicians who specialize in this field.
-They are available.
-Most people simply do not know to ask for them.
-If you are not sure where to begin, the SAMHSA National Helpline (1-800-662-4357) offers free, confidential referrals 24 hours a day, and the federal treatment locator at FindTreatment.gov can help you search for programs near you.
+CDC and ASAM advise against anesthesia-assisted ultrarapid opioid detoxification because of serious adverse-event and death risk.
+If you are not sure where to begin, the SAMHSA National Helpline (1-800-662-4357) offers free, confidential referrals 24 hours a day, and FindTreatment.gov can help you search for programs near you.

 This site closes that gap.